zainafzal08/adventure-buddy/README.md

     - Clicking on a spell should give detailed information about the spell
 - Give the user a easy way to roll dice, such as a text field which parses input such as "3d8 + d5 + 8" (there are npm packages that do this for us).
     - Additionally allow users to quickily roll initative / saving throws by automatically adding the relevant modifiers.
+- Let the user enter temporary stats such as the effects of a spell like shield of faith
+- Give quick methods to trigger a hit (lose HP) or a rest (gain HP + spell slots)
+- Give a quick method to cast a spell and use up a spell slot

 # V.2
 To be fleshed out...